Adult Summer Reading Program

 Join friendly readers to discuss what you’ve been reading lately via Zoom.
 New members are always welcome!

-- Wednesday, June 24, 7pm – Read a book with a main character 50+
+- Wednesday, August 26, 7pm – Read a book with magical realism or fantastical elements

 Email [email protected] for more information or to receive the online meeting information.